- Travel and Places»

 This little drive will take you past a few of south Denver's major light displays.
 You'll start at Southglenn Mall and then head to far south Englewood at the Kloewer residence (5041 S. Elati), move south and west through downtown Littleton on Littleton Boulevard, and end up at the Hudson Gardens lighting display.

-Christmas Holiday Lights at Southglenn Mall
+Lights at the Southglenn Mall

 6991 S Vine St, Centennial, CO 80122

 This shopping area makes a good starting place since it’s easy to find (at the corner of University and Arapahoe) and has quite a few places to grab a bite or a drink before you set off.
 The center street of this outdoor mall (in front of the theater) has a nice, tasteful display of lighted trees, as well as a fireplace and a skating rink.
 They also have a Santa inside that you can visit, and lots of other special events and services, such as Clydesdale carriage rides, carolers, and even Santa photos with your pet.
 Check their website for dates and times.

 If you want to grab a bite, or get a hot drink before you go out, there are several restaurants.
 Local favorites are the Mellow Mushroom pizza joint and the Peet’s Coffee and Tea.
 You can also get sushi, pizza, soup, stir-fry, salad bar, and all kinds of drinks at Whole Foods Market.